lintool/IR-Reproducibility/Gov2.md

 + The BM25 column shows a baseline based on the BM25 score function applied to the results of the title query treated as a bag of words.

 ###### Terrier
++ BM25 uses the default settings recommended by Robertson.
 + DPH is a hypergeometric parameter-free model from the Divergence from Randomness family.
-+ BM25 uses the default settings recommended by Robertson
++ Query expansion (QE) is performed using the Bo1 Divergence from Randomness query expansion model, 10 terms were added from 3 pseudo-relevance feedback documents.
-+ The proximity approaches uses a DFR model called [pBiL](http://dl.acm.org/citation.cfm?id=1277937), using sequential dependencies.
++ The proximity approach uses a DFR model called [pBiL](http://dl.acm.org/citation.cfm?id=1277937), using sequential dependencies.

 ### Retrieval Latency
 The table below shows the average search time across queries by query set.
 The search times were taken from the internal reporting of each systems.